This post contains affiliate links. If you make a purchase through one of these links, noted with an *,

 This can be a long process, but it will set you up on the right track for learning how to be healthier once and for all.
-Once you identify what’s holding you back, there are so many places to turn for guidance on how to overcome or resolve the problem.
+Once you identify what’s holding you back, there are so many places to turn for guidance on how to overcome the problem.
 From books to podcasts to websites, there is a wealth of knowledge waiting for you.
 Some of it you may have even run across before but didn’t yet realize you needed.

 Here are a few great resources I’ve come across, but there are SO MANY options out there.

 - The 4 Tendencies* and Better than Before*: Two books by Gretchen Rubin regarding habit building.